gvwilson/buildtogether.tech/src/thinking/index.md

 ## Different Kinds of Learners

-Research starting in the 1980s showed that most [%i "neurotypical" %]neurotypical[%/i%] adults undergo a series of fairly predictable [%i "cognitive transition" %][%g cognitive_transition "cognitive transitions" %][%/i%] on their way from being a novice to being an expert in any domain [%b Benner2000 %].
+Research starting in the 1980s showed that most neurotypical[%i "neurotypical" %] adults undergo a series of fairly predictable [%g cognitive_transition "cognitive transitions" %][%i "cognitive transition" %] on their way from being a novice to being an expert in any domain [%b Benner2000 %].
 (We say "most" and "neurotypical" because as with anything involving people, there will be outliers.)

-For our purposes, we will say that people are [%i "novice" %][%g novice "novices" %][%/i%], [%i "competent practitioner" %][%g competent_practitioner "competent practitioners" %][%/i%], or [%i "expert" %][%g expert "experts" %][%/i%].
+For our purposes, we will say that people are [%g novice "novices" %][%i "novice" %], [%g competent_practitioner "competent practitioners" %][%i "competent practitioner" %], or [%g expert "experts" %][%i "expert" %].
 Some characteristics that most novices share include doing things by rote (i.e., following a series of steps without understanding why they work), asking questions that don't make sense ("What color is the database?") and not being able to tell what is and isn't relevant—for example,